score-framework/py.doc/docs/advanced/initialization.rst

 Finalization
 ============

-Every module creates its own :class:`score.init.InitializedModule` class during the initialization and updates the return values of other initialized modules.
+Every module creates its own :class:`score.init.ConfiguredModule` class during the initialization and updates the return values of other initialized modules.
 The :mod:`score.css` module, for example, will register some routes at the :mod:`score.http` module, in order to serve css assets.